 Abstract: To understand the most simple form of emergence and growth still requires engaging a wide diversity of ideation including phase and scaling transitions, initial conditions, and boundary conditions, all between the finite and the infinite.
-Also, this analysis is set within work that started in December 2011 to define the 202 doublings (alongside the 202 base-2 notations) from the Planck scale (Planck Length/Planck Time and Planck Mass/Planck Charge) through to the current size of the universe, age of the universe, mass of the universe, and charge of the universe.
-If the “infinitely dense, infinitely hot” conceptual framework is diffused with this natural inflation, the dynamics of emergence and growth become self-evident-and-simple, and new questions and insights about the very nature of reality are opened.
+Also, this analysis is set within work that started in December 2011 to define the 202 doublings (or 202 base-2 notations) from the Planck scale (Planck Length/Planck Time and Planck Mass/Planck Charge) through to the current size of the universe, age of the universe, mass of the universe, and charge of the universe.
+If the “infinitely dense, infinitely hot” conceptual framework can be diffused within a natural inflation, and the dynamics of emergence and growth become self-evident-and-simple, new questions and insights about the very nature of reality are opened.

 Is this the first manifestation of space-time?

 Observation.
 At the time of this writing, only two references came up when googling the words, “boundary conditions between the finite and infinite.”
 Both refer to our earlier work.
 Without those all-important “quotes” as delimiters, there are 242,000 references that discuss how combinations of those words apply to virtually every discipline under the sun.
 All have a common starting point.
-Yet, there is no known analysis by scholars of such a starting point between the finite and infinite.
+Yet, I have yet to become aware of an analysis by scholars of such a starting point between the finite and infinite.